-Some Tweets may seem to be abusive when viewed in isolation, but may not be when viewed in the context of a larger conversation or historical relationship between people on the platform.
+Some posts may seem to be abusive when viewed in isolation, but may not be when viewed in the context of a larger conversation or historical relationship between people on the platform.
 For example, friendly banter between friends could appear offensive to bystanders, and certain remarks that are acceptable in one culture or country may not be acceptable in another.
 To help prevent our teams from making a mistake and removing consensual interactions, in certain scenarios we require a report from the actual target (or their authorized representative) prior to taking any enforcement action.

 Does the user have a history of violating our policies?

 We start from a position of assuming that people do not intend to violate our Rules.
 Unless a violation is so egregious that we must immediately suspend an account, we first try to educate people about our Rules and give them a chance to correct their behavior.
 We show the violator the offending post(s), explain which Rule was broken, and require them to remove the content before they can post again.
 If someone repeatedly violates our Rules then our enforcement actions become stronger.
 This includes requiring violators to remove the post(s) and taking additional actions like verifying account ownership and/or temporarily limiting their ability to post for a set period of time.
 If someone continues to violate Rules beyond that point then their account may be permanently suspended.